RealWorldCTF 2024: Let's Party in the House

 r.interactive()

-It would crashes at 0x42424242, giving us a proper control of the EIP.
+It would crash at 0x42424242, giving us proper control of the PC.

 The updated exploit looked like this: